PufferFinance/website-docs/docs/intro.md

 Puffer prioritizes the safety of stakers' ETH.
 To ensure staked ETH is safe, the protocol requires:

-- NoOps to lock 1 ETH of collateral and run [Puffer’s anti-slashing technology](/technology/secure-signer) for defense-in-depth or lock 2 ETH of collateral without the anti-slasher
+- NoOps to lock 2 ETH of collateral
 - [Ejecting validators](/protocol/guardians#what-are-their-duties) whose balance falls too low
 - Guardrails around [which AVSs are allowed](/protocol/puffer-modules#restricting-avss)
 - Guardrails around who can become a [restaking operator](/protocol/puffer-modules#restricting-reops)